moonflea/minibookdown/02-pendulums.md

 The secret of genius lies in remaining free from the influence of pendulums.
 The thought energy of most people is held at certain frequencies by pendulums.
 But the thought energy of a genius is free to attune itself to frequencies of her own choosing and she can therefore move into unexplored areas of the information field.

 To avoid getting caught in a pendulum's snare, keep your problems in perspective while remaining aware of the pendulum's intent to trick you into jumping onto its swing.
 Act as you normally would but remain observant.
 Stay out of the game.
 Don't be emotionally attached to any outcomes.
 Even if your initial reaction is fear, confusion, resentment, etc., it is important to change that reaction as quickly as possible.
-Transform it into its exact opposite.
+Transform your negative reaction into its exact opposite.

-Your subconsious is directly linked to the information field where all solutions already exist.
+Your subconscious is directly linked to the information field where all solutions already exist.
 Relax.
 Let go.
 Quiet the chatter of the mind and contemplate the nature of emptiness.
 This exercise will develop your ability to obtain knowledge through your intuition.
 Practice it until it becomes a habit.

 Once you learn to avoid destructive pendulums, you are free to attune yourself to pendulums of your choosing.